Canadian Association of Social Workers: Introduction

 Despite these, CASW remains a member of the International Federation of Social Workers (IFSW) and continues to assess the credentials of internationally trained social workers.
 It makes policies and offers advice, decides ethics, It is now primarily involved in policy development, ethical oversight, and professional support services.
 However, unlike in the past, CASW faces growing challenges in advocacy and ability to meaningfully engage in social worker certification due to the decentralized system.
 Limited financial support from Employment and Social Development Canada and provincial authorities further worsens these challenges.
 Provinces now create policies independently and work with ASWB, a U.S.-based for-profit organization, for social worker assessments.
 This process is controversial, lacking relevance to Canadian policies and legal frameworks, raising doubts about its suitability for registration.
 The use of ASWB, even for Canadian candidates, is contentious, as it does not align with Canadian educational standards or educational program content.
 In the U.S., the ASWB exam is used for domestic and international candidates seeking registered practice.
 However, in Canada, certain regulatory bodies specifically use it to verify the qualifications of BIPOC candidates, while domestically educated candidates are not trained according to the American key content areas.
 Economic and race-affirming advantages drive many regulatory bodies to adopt it.
 Generally criticized for its pattern and development, the ASWB exam is specifically faulted for its lack of relevance to Canadian policies and legal frameworks.
 However, supporters of ASWB examinations point to the involvement of Canadian-educated and sometimes registered social workers in the exam development process as a justification for its validity, while selectively ignoring the statistical evidence against the examination.
 Historically, the exam has been known to be driven by question design quirks aimed at achieving differential results rather than assessing essential competency, leading to its reputation as a complicated reading comprehension test.
+Empowering CASW at the federal level is crucial for promoting ethical, fair, and legally protective practices in the Canadian social work profession.
+As an umbrella organization in Canada, CASW previously represented Canadian Social Work professionals.
+It is essential to empower such an organization to establish Canadian capacity to tailor examinations to the Canadian context, considering the unique social work landscape, demographics, ethics, and legal frameworks.
+Providing national importance to CASW is seen as essential by stakeholders for leading collaboration with territorial partner organizations and provincial universities, for facilitating the creation of an anti-oppressive licensing process that reflects the Canadian social work domain.